 Sanders and Warren are both considered part of the Democratic Party’s left wing and have generally had a friendly relationship.
 Now, though, supporters of each candidate have worried about a possible rift between the two candidates that could hurt both of them.

 The debate was taking place with the backdrop of the US’s tensions with Iran and a possible escalation of fighting.
-At the same time, Trump is facing , with Nancy Pelosi calling a vote to send the articles of impeachment to the Senate on Wednesday.
+At the same time, Trump is facing impeachment, with Speaker of the House Nancy Pelosi calling a vote to send the articles of impeachment to the Senate on Wednesday.

 Six candidates qualified for the debate

 Each Democratic debate has a qualification threshold set up by the Democratic National Committee.
 While there are currently 12 candidates in the field (down from a total of 28), only six candidates met the qualification threshold.
 So far, three candidates who appeared in previous debates – Julián Castro, Marianne Williamson, and Cory Booker – dropped out of the race in January.